evilnose/zgkm/README.md

 continue searching and check again after a while; otherwise we'll return.
 * `cout` is *not* synchronized across threads.
 This is probably not a big deal, but if there is.. time in the future, I should write a synchronized one that is lock-based.

+## Major TODOs
+* Refactor: Currently MainThread and Thread duties are all jumbled up, since parallel search is.. not yet implemented.
+Once we start on that, though, the two classes must be split clean.